Effects of Urbanisation

 The UN Conference on Human Settlements, held for the first time in 1976, was a memorable one.
-It was at this very conference that the Canadian Prime Minister at the time, Pierre Elliott Trudeau, set the ball rolling to revise ideas of urbanisation by focusing on settlements from a new viewpoint.
+It was at this very conference that the Canadian Prime Minister at the time, Pierre Elliott Trudeau, set the ball rolling.
+He wanted to revise ideas of urbanisation by focusing on settlements from a new viewpoint.

 The focus was the well-being of slum-dwellers and their rights and aspirations for a dignified life.
 One year later, The UN General Assembly established the UN Centre for Human Settlements as an immediate response to the issues raised at the conference.

 The aim of this new organisation was to create a way to combine spatial planning with the social, cultural and economic aspirations of the informal settlers.
 The modern urban development story had found its new protagonist: ‘the humble home’.

 Urbanisation: a closer look

 Urbanisation, the process by which cities and towns grow and develop, has provoked its fair share of ‘by-products’.
 One of the most ‘persistent’ among them happens to be the pockets of poverty and neighbourhood decay, famously called ‘slums’ in most development writing.

 As urbanisation initiatives began to focus on homes that are directly related to the well-being of the dwellers, the awful conditions of the slums were more recognised and the prominent challenges were put in contrast.